Here’s the need-to-know stuff about the energy source, solar power!

 - It can be costly to fit enough solar panels to power a home or building.

-- PV cells are less efficient in cloudy counties such as the UK.
+- PV cells are less efficient in cloudy countries such as the UK.